Doctrinal Semantics of Directed First-Order Logic: Examples

-We give some examples of signatures to exemplify how directed first-order logic can be used to model directed structure.
-A suitable extension of directed first-order logic (e.g., a two-level logical system in the style of \cite{New2023formal}) could be used to show non-trivial theorems.
+We give examples of signatures to show how dFOL can be used to model directed structure.
+A suitable extension of dFOL, e.g., a two-level system~\cite{New2023formal}, could be used to show non-trivial theorems.